r-lomba/covid-19-charts/README.md

 You can:

-- Present data from 8 aggregated sources: Cumulative Active cases, Daily Active (new cases), Cumulative Confirmes cases, Daily Confirmed (new cases), Cumulative Recoveries, Daily Recoveries (new cases), Cumulative Fatalities, Daily Fatalities (new cases)
+- Present data from 8 aggregated Dataframe sources: Cumulative Active cases, Daily Active (new cases), Cumulative Confirmed cases, Daily Confirmed (new cases), Cumulative Recoveries, Daily Recoveries (new cases), Cumulative Fatalities, Daily Fatalities (new cases)
+- There are also 3 further aggregated Dataframe sources for drawing Pie Charts: Confirmed cases, Recoveries and Fatalities.
+Active Cases not present here because they can (correctly) have negative values at times, being a derived quantity
+- Easily filter the Dataframe Sources specifying an initial date
+- Easily filter the Dataframe Sources by Country at the same time
+- Combine the above 2 points
 - Draw multiple line charts on the same plot
-- Draw multiple bar charts on the same plot
+- Draw multiple bar chart on the same plot
+- Draw pie charts
 - Specify linear or logarithmic scale for the Y axis
-- Select single or multiple Countries as the source of data for a particular plot
+- Select single or multiple Coutries as the source of data for a particular plot
 - Specify if you want to keep the Country data separated (e.g. for charts comparison) or aggregated (e.g. to check global trends)
-- Generate Chart Images in PNG format inside a "charts" subdirectory, together with a simple "index.html" page to directly show the images on a browser
+- Generate Chart Images in PNG format inside a "charts" subdirectory, together with a simple "Index.html" page to directly show the images on a browser

 ### Contacts:
 You can contact me here: